GabrielBonassi77/Spatial-Navigation-Data-Pipeline/README.md

 To get started please download Anaconda if not already installed
 https://docs.anaconda.com/anaconda/install/windows/

-Also, install DeepLabCut if not already installed.
-To install DeepLabCut, please follow these steps:
+Install DeepLabCut if not already installed.
+To install it (for GPU):